kanidm/kanidm/designs/memberof.rst

 Design
 ------

-Due to the nature of this plugin, there is a single attribute - 'member' - whos content is examined to build the relationship to others - 'memberOf'.
+Due to the nature of this plugin, there is a single attribute - 'member' - whose content is examined to build the relationship to others - 'memberOf'.
 We will examine a single group and user situation without nesting.
 We assume the user already exists, as the situation where the group exists and we add the user can't occur due to refint.